 Nevertheless, the three-judge panel was unmoved, suggesting that players could still profit from Ultimate Team packs and that certain cards were highly valuable.

 In terms of ‘scientific’ evidence’, the court stated that there existed no requirement that all games of chance should be proved to cause problems.
-This was because the Betting and Gaming Act was based on the assumption that they do indeed carry a certain risk.
+This was because the Betting and Gaming Act was based on the assumption that they do indeed carry a certain risk, similar to slots providers like Microgaming.
 The judges then proceeded to contradict themselves by citing various reports by experts and players about the potentially damaging effects of loot boxes.